 - Major disability due to RA, typically meaning that your are unable perform daily tasks or live independently

-Additionally, there are other factors not specific to RA that can result in a decline:
+Additionally, there are other factors not specific to rheumatoid arthritis that can result in a decline:

 - Drug (non-medical) use